I110IS/labs/labs/2_modelos.md

 ## [Práctica](https://github.com/I110IS/lab2/blob/master/README.md)

-> "Software and cathedrals are much the same; first we build them, then we pray." by Anonymous
+> "Software and cathedrals are much the same; first we build them, then we pray." --Anonymous